Islamic Consultative Assembly

-The Islamic Consultative Assembly (مجلس شورای اسلامی), also called the Iranian Parliament, the Iranian Majles (Arabicised spelling Majlis) or ICA, is the unicameral national legislative body of Iran.
+The Islamic Consultative Assembly of Iran (مجلس شورای اسلامی ایران), also called the Iranian Parliament, the Iranian Majles or Majlis, is the unicameral national legislative body of Iran.
 The parliament currently consists of 290 representatives, an increase from the previous 270 seats since the 18 February 2000 election.

 History

 Islamic Republic of Iran

 Following the Iranian Revolution of 1979, the Senate of Iran was abolished and effectively succeeded by the Guardian Council, maintaining the bicameral structure of the Iranian legislature.
 In the 1989 constitutional revision, the National Consultative Assembly was renamed the Islamic Consultative Assembly.

 Since the Iranian Revolution, the Parliament of Iran has been led by six chairmen.
 Akbar Hashemi Rafsanjani served as the inaugural chairman from 1980 to 1989.
 Subsequently, Mehdi Karroubi held the position in two separate terms (1989–1992 and 2000–2004), followed by Ali Akbar Nategh-Nouri (1992–2000), Gholam-Ali Haddad-Adel (2004–2008), Ali Larijani (2008–2020), and, since 2020, Mohammad Bagher Ghalibaf.

 Throughout its history, the parliament's character has evolved from being a "debating chamber for notables" to a "club for the shah's placemen" during the Pahlavi era.
 In the era of the Islamic Republic, it has shifted to being a body primarily influenced by members of the "propertied middle class."